AntoCuc/GpxSplitter/README.md

 ### Master ###

-The master branch of the Gpx Splitter is a set of code in its most mature state.
+The master branch of the GpxSplitter is a set of code in its most mature state.

 [![Build Status](https://travis-ci.org/AntoCuc/GpxSplitter.svg)](https://travis-ci.org/AntoCuc/GpxSplitter)

-What does the "Build Passing" mean:
+What does "Build Passing" mean:

  - The code complies with Sun Microsystems' style checks (only exception is EOL)
  - At least 80% of the code's business logic is unit tested